 Applying for a work permit for France

-Expats planning to work in France for longer than three months are required to have a long-stay visa, which can only be applied for after their prospective work contract is sent to the French Ministry of Labour for approval.
-Once the contract has been reviewed and approved an appointment can be made to apply for the visa.
-Expats arriving in France on a long-stay work visa are required to register with the Office Français de l’Immigration et de l’Intégration (French Office of Immigration and Integration).
+When applying for a work permit for France for stays longer than three months, you’ll need a long-stay visa.
+This can only be requested after your prospective employer sends your work contract to the French Ministry of Labour for approval.
+Once reviewed and approved, you can book an appointment to apply for the visa.
+After arriving in France with your long-stay work visa, you must register with the Office Français de l’Immigration et de l’Intégration (French Office of Immigration and Integration) within three months.

-*Visa and work permit regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.
+Visa and work permit regulations are subject to change at short notice, and you should contact your respective embassy or consulate for the latest details.

 Expat Health Insurance